mjolewis/ChatBot-Application/README.md

 ***Article***\
 The Article class provides a simplified data model of the XML documents.
 It's sole job is to represent an article that was successfully parsed by the Parser.

+***Storage***\
+The Storage class takes input from the Parser class and provides in-memory and disk storage solutions.
+Importantly, if the application has previously stored data on disk, the application will first restore that data into memory to give
+the user fast access to all previous search results.

+Finally, the application automatically persists search results onto disk right before the application terminates.

 # System Design
 The system architecture is based on SOLID principles.
 Each class within the application has a well-defined